Lagator-Group/Plasmid-Assembly-TF-Annotation-Snakemake/README.md

 A summary of the results will output to `plasmid_summary.csv`.

+**NOTE**: deepTFactor cannot handle stop codons (*) in the `prokka.faa` CDS.
+Script will automatically make a copy without those.
+When surveying results, just quickly check that your finding does not have a stop codon by looking at the original `prokka` folder.

 ### Known Issues
 **The environment for deepTFactor so run will not install properly on the UoM CSF.**